Ma-Lab-Berkeley/CRATE/README.md

 ## Demo: Emergent segmentation in CRATE

 CRATE models exhibit emergent segmentation in their self-attention maps solely through supervised training.
-We provide a Colab Jupyter notebook to visualize the emerged segmentations from a supervised **CRATE**.
+We provide a Colab Jupyter notebook to visualize the emerged segmentations from a supervised **CRATE** model.
 The demo provides visualizations which match the segmentation figures above.

 Link: [crate-emergence.ipynb](https://colab.research.google.com/drive/1rYn_NlepyW7Fu5LDliyBDmFZylHco7ss?usp=sharing) (in colab)